 If you are migrating from a system that doesn’t provide these solutions, or that you’re over-paying for, then thinking about the following can be helpful:

 - When are you going to switch?
 Again, in between courses/blocks can make a lot of sense, but equally the system may be able to import/add customers to existing courses/blocks, which may make for a gradual switchover while you’re still seeing customers regularly face-to-face to smooth the inevitable (if hopefully infrequent) questions that come up.

 - Can you import customer data and create their accounts for them?

 - Is it easy for customers to claim their accounts?

 We hope you found the post useful.
-If you would like to speak about the above and discuss your booking software needs and our £10 / $ 10 per month system, please book a free consultation here or if you’d like to give Gymcatch a go for free for 1 month, please get started here.
+If you would like to speak about the above and discuss your online booking software needs, your fitness bootcamp booking software needs and our £10 / $ 10 per month system, please book a free consultation here or if you’d like to give Gymcatch a go for free for 1 month, please get started here.

 Ollie founded Gymcatch in 2015 with the aim of making participation in fitness easier for all.
 As founder, Ollie served as CEO since Gymcatch’s inception.
 He’s currently focused on growing the platform through strategic partnerships, corporate development and growing the team.
 Prior to founding Gymcatch, Ollie spent 10 years at Barclays, latterly as a Director covering the TMT sector.
 He gained an MBA with Honours from the University of Chicago in 2013 and higher class honours in Philosophy and International Relations from the University of Bristol.
 Outside of the office, Ollie enjoys travelling, playing and watching cricket and spending time with his young family.
 He supports a number of charities focused on increasing physical participation.